Coprolite: Coprolite mining

-In 1842 the Rev John Stevens Henslow, a professor of Botany at St John's College, Cambridge, discovered coprolites just outside Felixstowe in Suffolk in the villages of Trimley St Martin, Falkenham and Kirton and investigated their composition.
-Realising their potential as a source of available phosphate once they had been treated with sulphuric acid, he patented an extraction process and set about finding new sources.
+In 1842 the Rev John Stevens Henslow, a professor of botany at St John's College, Cambridge, discovered coprolites just outside Felixstowe in Suffolk in the villages of Trimley St Martin, Falkenham and Kirton and investigated their composition.
+Realizing their potential as a source of available phosphate once they had been treated with sulfuric acid, he patented an extraction process and set about finding new sources.

-Very soon, coprolites were being mined on an industrial scale for use as fertiliser due to their high phosphate content.
-The major area of extraction occurred over the east of England, centred on Cambridgeshire and the Isle of Ely with its refining being carried out in Ipswich by the Fison Company.
+Very soon, coprolites were being mined on an industrial scale for use as fertilizer due to their high phosphate content.
+The major area of extraction occurred over the east of England, centered on Cambridgeshire and the Isle of Ely with its refining being carried out in Ipswich by the Fison Company.
 There is a Coprolite Street near Ipswich docks where the Fisons works once stood.

 The industry declined in the 1880s but was revived briefly during the First World War to provide phosphates for munitions.
 A renewed interest in coprolite mining in the First World War extended the area of interest into parts of Buckinghamshire as far west as Woburn Sands.